inet-framework/inet-showcases/visualizer/statistic/doc/index.rst

 The :ned:`StatisticVisualizer` (included in the network as part of :ned:`IntegratedVisualizer`) is capable of displaying a statistic for multiple network nodes.
-The visualizer keeps track of the last values of statistics, and displays them next to the icon of the network node.
+The visualizer keeps track of the last values of statistics and displays them next to the icon of the network node.

-It subscribes for the signal selected with the :par:`signalName` parameter, and displays the statistic selected with the :par:`statisticName` parameter.
+It subscribes for the signal selected with the :par:`signalName` parameter and displays the statistic selected with the :par:`statisticName` parameter.
 It displays the statistic of modules that match the expression of the :par:`sourceFilter` parameter, at the network node that